Skip to content

 LASIK co-management involves teamwork between your optometrist and LASIK surgeon to ensure the best possible outcomes for your vision.
 With the combined expertise of both professionals, you can confidently navigate the LASIK process, knowing that your eye health and vision are in capable hands.
 Through LASIK co-management, you can receive comprehensive care and support throughout your journey to improved vision.

-We realize that making the decision to have LASIK comes only after careful consideration.
-The team at the Eye Clinic & Aesthetics of Provo is committed to taking as much time as needed to answer your questions about LASIK and other refractive surgery procedures.
+We realize that deciding to have LASIK comes only after careful consideration.
+Provo’s Eye Clinic & Aesthetics team is committed to taking as much time as needed to answer your questions about LASIK and other refractive surgery procedures.
 Our goal is to give you the best vision possible.
 Call (801) 373-4550 or request an appointment using the link below.

 Book Now (801) 373-4550